Coko-Foundation/Kotahi/packages/component-dashboard/src/components/EmptySubmissions.md

-When the user has no submissions, a message is displayed.
+A message that is displayed when the current user has no submissions.

 ```js
 <EmptySubmissions/>